JuliaLang/julia/doc/stdlib/arrays.rst

    Broadcasts the ``X`` and ``inds`` arrays to a common size and stores the value from each position in ``X`` at the indices given by the same positions in ``inds``\ .

+.. function:: isassigned(array, i) -> Bool

+   ..
+Docstring generated from Julia source

+   Tests whether the given array has a value associated with index ``i``\ .
+Returns ``false`` if the index is out of bounds, or has an undefined reference.

 .. function:: cat(dims, A...)

    ..
 Docstring generated from Julia source